auroredupontd/dand-p2-python-project/README.md

 # dand-p2-python-project
 Data Analyst Nanodegree (Udacity)
 <ul>
-<br><li>Explore data related to bikeshare systems for three major bikeshare systems in the United States.</li>
+<li>Explore data related to bikeshare systems for three major bikeshare systems in the United States.</li>
 <li>Perform data wrangling to unify the format of data from the three systems and write code to compute descriptive statistics.</li>
 <li>Make use of a package that is not part of the standard Python library to help visualize the data.</li>
 </ul>